Rabbit Hole Hay's Blog

 • Light Pink = 1 case

-What is Rabbit Hole Hay Doing to Ensure Your Small Pets Safety?
+Q. What is Rabbit Hole Hay Doing to Ensure Your Small Pets Safety?

-At Rabbit Hole Hay, we are monitoring this virus closely and at this time it has NOT affected our area of the country (Northern California).
-While all our hay is from the 2022-2023 growing season from Northern California, there have been NO reported cases affecting the area of the country where we source our hay.
+A. At Rabbit Hole Hay, we are monitoring this virus closely and at this time it has NOT affected our area of the country (Northern California).
+While all our hay is from the 2024-2025 growing season from Northern California, there have been NO reported cases affecting the area of the country where we source our hay.

 As mentioned above, the USDA estimates that RHDV2 can remain stable for 3 months.
 Considering the dates of the recently confirmed cases and dates of harvest, we can safely reassure you that no Rabbit Hole Hay product that is available (whether on our website, Amazon, Chewy, Walmart, or by third-party seller) is currently at risk for being a carrier of RHDV2.